 The Florida Grasshopper Sparrow is restricted to the dry prairie ecosystem of central and south Florida.
 One of four subspecies of Grasshopper Sparrows in North America, the Florida Grasshopper Sparrow does not migrate, living here year round.
 Perhaps the most endangered bird in the continental US, few people have seen or even heard of it.

 Florida Grasshopper Sparrows are named or one of their calls, a quiet buzz that sounds much like a grasshopper.
-Male sparrows sing only a few months of the year during the nesting season, or a few hours each day.
-Intricately patterned in brown, white, and black, the birds are well camouflaged with the remote grasslands in Florida's interior where they live, making them difficult to locate.
+Male sparrows sing only a few months of the year during the nesting season, for a few hours each day.
+Intricately patterned in brown, white, and black, the birds are well camouflaged with the remote grasslands in Florida’s interior where they live, making them difficult to locate.
 Their quiet, cryptic, and remote nature have contributed to their anonymous personality.